slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On travel and nomadism

 > *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain.' -- Jack Kerouac*

+> *'What gives value to travel is fear.' -- Albert Camus*

 Travel is the only thing you buy that makes you richer.
 Travels are mini-lifes.
 They solve a plethora of self-improvement goals.